 Welcome to the CORE Association website.
-We are a charitable non-profit organization that has served Medicine Hat and surrounding communities for more than 60 years.
+We are a charitable non-profit organization that has served Medicine Hat and surrounding communities for 65 years.
 Here you will find information about CORE, its history, services we provide, employment and volunteer opportunities, fundraising events and how you can contact different departments.

 As an ex officio on the Board of Directors, I work with the elected directors to ensure our organization’s needs are met.
 As Executive Director, I work with our senior managers and government officials to ensure services and programs are provided for the people we serve.